 Near to the Jordanian border, you will find an incredible array of historical, nature and heritage sites such as Ancient Dadan, the capital of the Dadan and Lihyan Kingdoms.

 Discover the tombs of the ancient Nabatean people which have remained largely untouched for decades.
 You are able to drive up close to the tombs, (though many have been closed since late 2017 while extensive archaeological surveys are taking place).

-The exception to this has been a marketing campaign Winter at Tantora festival which is touted to return again this December through to March.
+The exception to this has been a marketing campaign Winter at Tantora festival, which is touted to return this December again through to March.

 Near to Riyadh, central and east Saudi Arabia

 At-Turaif District in ad-Dir’iyah

 The first capital of the Saudi dynasty (1744 to 1818) and a UNESCO-listed site sitting to the northwest of Riyadh.
 It consists almost entirely of mud-brick structures, an example of Najdi architectural and decorative style developed to cope with the extreme desert climate.

 The former home and court of King Abdul Aziz, the founder of modern Saudi Arabia, and a monument to the city’s captivating past.
 This has been a focal point building in Visit Saudi’s tourism push.